• Skip to main content

 #1 Clench Your Left Fist To Calm Your Nerves in High-Pressure Moments

-Dr. Juergen Beckmann, chair of sport psychology at the Technical University of Munich in Germany, recommends that athletes clench their left fist, before and during the tense time, to help control nervous feelings.
+Dr. Juergen Beckmann, chair of sports psychology at the Technical University of Munich in Germany, recommends that athletes clench their left fist before and during tense times to help control nervous feelings.
 The motion of clenching the left fist is said to activate the right side of the brain — the side that controls automated behavior.
 This helps athletes from overthinking and allows their natural instincts to come into play.

 #2 Eat Chocolate Before a Game If You Don’t Have Time For A Healthy Snack